 Academic Alert will be used as an academic accountability, support, and remediation program.

 Academic Alerts place a student at risk of mandatory dismissal from Graham Hospital School of Nursing.
 It may be used at the discretion of an instructor at any time during a course.
 Reasons for using it are related to academic performance and include, but are not limited to, issues in these areas: clinical attendance or tardiness, clinical performance, test performance, failure to complete test assessments, and/or completion of required remediation.
 Students who are placed on Academic Alert must:

-- Meet with their instructor within three business days to develop an action plan.
-A copy of this action plan will be sent to the student's advisor and the Director, and a copy will be placed in the student's permanent file. - 2.
-Meet with their advisor within one week of being notified of the academic alert to review the action plan. - Meet with either the instructor or advisor on an ongoing basis until removed from Academic Alert.
+1. Meet with their instructor within three business days to develop an action plan.
+A copy of this action plan will be sent to the student's advisor and the Director, and a copy will be placed in the student's permanent file.

+2. Meet with their advisor within one week of being notified of the academic alert to review the action plan.

+3. Meet with either the instructor or advisor on an ongoing basis until removed from Academic

+Alert.

 If the student does not meet with the instructor or advisor, the Director of the school will be notified.

 A student can be placed on Academic Alert only one time per course.
 A second Academic Alert in one course goes directly to the Director of the school and may result in mandatory dismissal from the school.

-Dev.
-3/23/15 Reviewed: 5/23/16, 5/23/17, 4/16/18, 2/19/19, 2/20/20, 3/29/21-FO, 4/18/22 Revised: 1/21/21-A&R
+Reviewed: 5/23/16, 5/23/17, 4/16/18, 2/19/19, 2/20/20, 3/29/21-FO, 4/18/22

-Graham Hospital School of Nursing Academic Alert Form
+Academic Alert Form